andrewkibet/Jcompose/JCompose/README.md

 RESTful APIs **(Representational State Transfer)** are web services that adhere to the constraints and principles of REST, an architectural style for designing networked applications.
 They use HTTP requests to perform standard CRUD **(Create, Read, Update, Delete)** operations on resources, typically represented in formats like JSON or XML.

+Key Concepts in RESTful APIs:
+Resources:

+Everything in a RESTful API is considered a resource (e.g., a user, a product, a file).
+Resources are identified by URIs (Uniform Resource Identifiers).
+For example: sql
+Copy code
+GET /users/123 - Fetch user with ID 123
+HTTP Methods: REST APIs rely on standard HTTP methods to perform actions on resources:

+GET: Retrieve data from the server (Read).
+POST: Send data to the server to create a new resource (Create).
+PUT: Update an existing resource (Update).
+DELETE: Remove a resource (Delete).
+PATCH: Partially update a resource.